polius/meteornext-docs/docs/guides/deployments.md

         meteor.execute(query=self.queries['1'], database=database)
 ```

 In this case, since we're not passing any arguments to the query, it's not necessary to double the `%` character.
-This query will retrieve all employees that their name starts with the letter a.
+This query will retrieve all employees that their name starts with the letter "a".
 :::

 ### Example 3: Handling query results